OpenHUTB/carla_doc/docs/build_linux.md

 __3.__ Save the file and reset the terminal.

-### Build CARLA
+### Build Carla
-This section outlines the commands to build CARLA. __All commands should be run in the root CARLA folder.__
+This section outlines the commands to build Carla. __All commands should be run in the root Carla folder.__

-There are two parts to the build process for CARLA, compiling the client and compiling the server.
+There are two parts to the build process for Carla, compiling the client and compiling the server.

 !!!
 Warning
     Make sure to run `make PythonAPI` to prepare the client and `make launch` for the server.
-    Alternatively `make LibCarla` will prepare the CARLA library to be imported anywhere.
+    Alternatively `make LibCarla` will prepare the Carla library to be imported anywhere.

 __1.__ __Compile the Python API client__:

 The Python API client grants control over the simulation.
-Compilation of the Python API client is required the first time you build CARLA and again after you perform any updates.
+Compilation of the Python API client is required the first time you build Carla and again after you perform any updates.
 After the client is compiled, you will be able to run scripts to interact with the simulation.

 The following command compiles the Python API client: